hzik/Spreadsheet-Import/README.md

 While importing new language variants, your table data must contain External IDs for the tool to know which variant of an item that is.
 "Import as new items" is unchecked.

+## Importing non-simple element values

+When importing content to tich text, the content needs to be formatted based on our guidelines -> https://kontent.ai/learn/docs/apis/openapi/management-api-v2/#section/HTML5-elements-allowed-in-rich-text
+Importing array values such as content for Multiple choice, Taxonomy, Linked items and Subpages element needs to be in format of a list of codenames separated by a comma (first,second,third)

 ## Deploying

 You can use Netlify or download it and open it locally (no server needed)